What To Measure With Email Marketing

 Measuring your email has gotten a little trickier today as had a lot of things with recent Apple updates.
 But what you don’t measure does not get improved!
-So let’s dive into the important KPI email metrics that you can track with email marketing.
+So let’s dive into the important KPI email metrics so you can measure the success of email marketing.

 This is the measure of how many people open your email in relation to how many people got your email.
 Whether someone opens your email has a lot to do with your subject lines.